swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/hello_world_output.md

 A `wl_surface` is a basic building block for drawing and rendering contents to the screen in Wayland.
 A client needs more than a `wl_surface` in order to render to the screen, but that is the basic object a compositor needs in order to render.<sup>3</sup>

 A `wl_region` is the object that allows clients to tell the compositor where, in surface level coordinates<sup>4</sup>, it wants to handle input and where it is rendering content.
 Where it wants input is very important, but the default is that it accepts input everywhere in the surface.
 Specifying an area where the client is rendering content is important because it allows the compositor to know that any content behind that doesn't need to be redrawn.
-As a very simple example of this if there is a moving background on the screen and there is a fullscreen window then there is no need to draw the background.
+As a very simple example of this if there is a moving background on the screen and there is a fullscreen window then there is no need to draw the background saving precious cycles.

 The ability to specify only parts of the screen to update is a major feature of Wayland which will be totally ignored until a much later chapter.
 When starting out it's simple enough to simply redraw the entire screen each time a new frame is available.
-For non-toy compositors though it is vital that proper damage tracking (as the feature is often called) is implemented.
+For non-toy compositors though it is vital that proper damage tracking (as the feature is called) is implemented.
 It reduces power consumption and makes the compositor faster.

 ## Seat offerings
 ```